 Have you ever wondered how your remodeler decides just how much your renovation will cost?
-These factors affect remodeling costs in Southern Maine, Seacoast New Hampshire, and Northern Massachusetts.
+These factors affect remodeling costs in Seacoast New Hampshire.

 The size and complexity of your remodel is a determining factor in remodeling costs.
 Renovating your family room or turning a spare bedroom into a walk-in closet will generally be less expensive than adding a bedroom and bathroom to your basement or completely remodeling your home.

 Your price will increase if you’ll be changing your home’s floor plan, adding rooms, or constructing an addition.
 Kitchen and bathrooms are usually the most expensive rooms to remodel.
 According to Remodeling’s 2021 Cost vs. Value Report, homeowners can expect to pay $145,000 for a major, upscale kitchen remodel in Southern Maine, more than $149,000 in Seacoast New Hampshire, and approximately $164,000 in Northern Massachusetts.

 Upscale bathroom renovations cost $88,000 in Northern Massachusetts, $75,000 in Seacoast New Hampshire, and $67,000 in Southern Maine.